Uranium hexafluoride: Physical properties

-The solid state structure was determined by neutron diffraction at 77 K and 293 K.
+The solid-state structure was determined by neutron diffraction at 77 K and 293 K.

 Chemical properties

-It has been shown that uranium hexafluoride is an oxidant and a Lewis acid that is able to bind to fluoride; for instance, the reaction of copper(II) fluoride with uranium hexafluoride in acetonitrile is reported to form copper(II) heptafluorouranate(VI), Cu(UF7)2.
+UF6 reacts with water, releasing hydrofluoric acid.
+The compound reacts with aluminium, forming a surface layer of AlF3 that resists any further reaction from the compound.

+Uranium hexafluoride is a mild oxidant.
+It is a Lewis acid as evidenced by its binding to form heptafluorouranate(VI), [UF7]-.

 Polymeric uranium(VI) fluorides containing organic cations have been isolated and characterized by X-ray diffraction.